recitalAI/ragtime-projects/Pdf_QA_tester/README.md

 }
 ```

-## Setup

-1. **Database Setup**: Place the PDF documents you want to use in the "pdf" folder.

-2. **Question Generation**: Run `question_generation.py` to generate questions.
-You can test on the provided PDFs or your own.

-    - The script `question_generation.py` utilizes the function `question_gen(name:str)` in `Rag.py` to generate questions.
-    - The function randomizes the question order for evaluation purposes.

-3. **Context Retrieval**: Relevant context chunks are retrieved using Okapi BM25 and index retriever methods.
-The top 10 results are selected and merged.

-    - The class `MyRetriever` in `Rag.py` combines BM25 and vector retrievers to retrieve context chunks.

-4. **Adding Chunks to JSON**: Run `retrieve_chunk.py` to add the chunks into the JSON file.

-5. **Answer Generation**: Run `main_answer_generation.py` to obtain answers from the chosen LLMs (e.g., "gpt-4" and "gpt-3.5-turbo").
-Ensure dependencies are installed and the environment is set.

-6. **Visualization**: Visualize the answers by opening the generated HTML file located in `expe/02.
-Answers` folder.

 ## Manual Human Evaluation

-Manually evaluate the generated answers by editing the JSON file.
+Manually evaluate the generated answers by editing the JSON file saved in `expe/02 Answers`.
 Locate entries with `"human": null` and assign a score for each answer.

 ## Fact Generation and Evaluation